Netcracker/qubership-av-scan-service/doc/installation.md

         -----END RSA PRIVATE KEY-----
 ```

-**Important**: AV scan service handles changes in provided certificate, so if it is changed, AV-scan-service applies the new certificate and continue working with it (without restarts).
+**Important**: AV scan service handles changes in provided certificate.
+As a result, if it is changed, AV-scan-service applies the new certificate and continue working with it (without restarts).
 But if provided certificate is wrong, for example, has extra symbols, AV scan service **do not fail** and continue work with old certificate, until further update.

 #### Existed tls Secret